aakaou/contrast-focused-skin-lesion-analysis/README.md

 ## Classification Models

 To evaluate the impact of preprocessing strategies on diagnostic performance, the framework tests **25 pretrained deep learning models** across the four preprocessing pipelines.
-These models include classical convolutional neural networks, lightweight architectures, and modern transformer-based networks.
+These models include classical convolutional neural networks, lightweight architectures, and modern deep learning architectures.

 ### Evaluated Models